mpv-player/mpv/DOCS/man/input.rst

 ``cycle_values ["!reverse"] <property> "<value1>" "<value2>" ...``
     Cycle through a list of values.
 Each invocation of the command will set the given property to the next value in the list.
-The command maintains an internal counter which value to pick next, and which is initially 0.
-It is reset to 0 once the last value is reached.
+The command maintains an internal counter to keep track of which value to pick next, which starts at 0, then wraps around back to 0 once the last value is reached, reselecting the first item in the list.

     The internal counter is associated using the property name and the value list.
 If multiple commands (bound to different keys) use the same name